VincyJovitha01/BLENDED_LEARNING-Implementation-of-PCA-for-Dimensionality-Reduction-on-Energy-Data/README.md

-# BLENDED LEARNING
+# Ex:10 Implementation of Principal Component Analysis (PCA) for Dimensionality Reduction on Energy Data
-# Implementation of Principal Component Analysis (PCA) for Dimensionality Reduction on Energy Data
+### DATE:
 ## AIM:
 To implement Principal Component Analysis (PCA) to reduce the dimensionality of the energy data.